Updated 2026-03-08

 Iterable

 Enterprise cross-channel marketing platform.
-Push, email, SMS, in-app with sophisticated automation.
+Push, email, SMS, in-app with sophisticated automation that OneSignal can't match.

 Iterable's workflow studio handles complex cross-channel journeys with AI-powered send-time optimization and channel selection, going well beyond OneSignal's journey builder in terms of marketing sophistication.
 The platform is particularly strong at combining behavioral data with marketing automation—think dynamic content personalization based on real-time user actions across every channel.
 Custom pricing starts around $500+/month with a sales-led process, which is expensive but significantly cheaper than Braze.
 Best for mid-market to enterprise teams that need true cross-channel marketing automation, not just notification delivery.